 - e.
-When testing a system which contains metalseated valves, an additional leakage per closed valve of 0.078 gph/inch of nominal valve size is allowed. - 4.
-Open Trench Inspection: The trench at all joints and every transition in pipe size, will be open where open trench inspection is required. - C. Final inspection.
-When the work is complete the contractor shall request a final inspection. - 1.
-Cross connection control and backflow prevention. - a.
+When testing a system which contains metal-seated valves, an additional leakage per closed valve of 0.078 gph/inch of nominal valve size is allowed. - 4.
+Open Trench Inspection: The trench at all joints and every transition in the pipe size will be open where open trench inspection is required. - C. Final Inspection: When the work is complete, the contractor shall request a final inspection. - 1.
+Cross-connection control and backflow prevention.

 Public or domestic water systems: Check that an approved backflow prevention assembly is properly installed and functioning correctly.
-Review the location of the assembly to check that it is not creating a hazard to pedestrians or vehicular traf-fic. - b.
-Water systems other than public or domestic water systems: Check that the proper backflow prevention assemblies are provided. - c.
-All assemblies that can be, will be tested by a technician certified for backflow testing by a
+Review the location of the assembly to check that it is not creating a hazard to pedestrians or vehicular traffic.

+Water systems other than public or domestic water systems: Check that the proper backflow prevention assemblies are provided.

+All assemblies that can be, will be tested by a technician certified for backflow testing by a State recognized certifying board prior to being placed into service.

-- 2. Sprinkler coverage testing. - All sprinklers must be adjusted to minimize overspray onto buildings and paved areas.
-Minor tolerances shall be made to allow for prevailing winds. - All sprinkler controls must be adjusted to minimize runoff of irrigated water.
+- 2. Sprinkler coverage testing. - a.
+All sprinklers must be adjusted to minimize overspray onto buildings and paved areas.
+Minor tolerances shall be made to allow for prevailing winds. - b.
+All sprinkler controls must be adjusted to minimize runoff of irrigated water.
 Water application rates shall not exceed the absorption rate of the soil. - c.
 All sprinklers must operate at their design radius of throw.
 Nozzle sizes and types called for in the system design must have been used.
 All nozzles within the same zone shall have matched precipitation rates unless otherwise directed in order to increase efficiency by adjusting the nozzle selection to match site conditions. - d.
-Spray patterns must overlap as designed (a.k.a. head to head coverage) or placed to achieve the highest possible distribution uniformity using the manufacturer's specifications. - e.
+Spray patterns must overlap as designed (a.k.a. head-to-head coverage) or placed to achieve the highest possible distribution uniformity using the manufacturer's specifications. - e.
 Sprinklers must be connected, as designed, to the appropriate zone. - f.
 Sprinkler heads must operate within 20 percent of the optimum operating pressure but not more than the maximum nor less than the minimum guidelines as specified by the manufacturer.
 If the dynamic water pressure at the site's water source(s) is too low to achieve this pressure range at the sprinklers, a booster pump or alternate source shall be required.
-If the dynamic water pressure at the site's water source(s) is too high to achieve this pressure range at the sprinklers, a pressure regulating device shall be required at either the source, the zone valve, or the sprinklers, or any combination there of.
+If the dynamic water pressure at the site's water source(s) is too high to achieve this pressure range at the sprinklers, a pressure regulating device shall be required at either the source, the zone valve, or the sprinklers, or any combination thereof.

-D. Site restoration.
+D. Site Restoration

-All existing landscaping, pavement, and grade of areas affected by work must be restored to original condition or to the satisfaction of the governing authority.
+1. All existing landscaping, pavement, and grade of areas affected by work must be restored to original condition or to the satisfaction of the governing authority.